sayfer-io/Snapper/docs/detectors/DangerousFunctions/classes/DangerousFunctionsDetector.md

 > **run**(`sourceFile`): [`Finding`](../../../types/type-aliases/Finding.md)[]

 Runs the detector on the given source file.
+This method identifies any dangerous function calls in the file and adds findings for each one, including the function name and line number.

 #### Parameters

 • **sourceFile**: `SourceFile`

-The source file to analyze.
+The source file to analyze for dangerous function usage.

 #### Returns

 [`Finding`](../../../types/type-aliases/Finding.md)[]

-- Array of findings with details about the detected issues.
+- Array of findings with details about the detected dangerous function calls.

 #### Overrides